ABOUT KC SCHOLARS

 Ewing Marion Kauffman was an entrepreneur and humanitarian, whose innovative and long-lasting contributions have benefited millions of people in Kansas City and beyond.
 One of Mr. Kauffman’s visions was to ensure a postsecondary education was possible for everyone, regardless of income, age or ethnicity.

 The Kauffman Foundation is committed to supporting postsecondary achievement and opportunities for low- and modest-income students.
 Since 1988, the Foundation has provided college scholarships and support services to 3,900 students.
-With the help of more than 70 community members, the Foundation has made the strategic decision to launch a new scholarship and college savings program for young students and adults – Kansas City Scholars.
+With the help of more than 70 community members, the Foundation made the strategic decision to launch and incubate a new scholarship and college savings program for young students and adults – Kansas City Scholars.
+KC Scholars is now a 501(c)(3) entity, residing in the community, with a community-based Board of Directors.

 The mission of KC Scholars is to increase postsecondary education attainment in the greater Kansas City area.
 KC Scholars will provide the means – through scholarships, financial incentives to promote college savings, and support services – for low- and modest-income students and adults needing access to pursue and complete a postsecondary credit-bearing credential or degree.
 By doing so, KC Scholars will improve the educational attainment, economic independence, quality of the workforce, and participation in community activities in greater Kansas City.